csernazs/misc/docs/python_programming_guide.md

 * current working directory: use absolute path
-* environment variables: set the environment variables when you are running a subprocess (there's an API for this)
+* environment variables: set the environment variables when you are running a subprocess (there's an API for this, for example the `env` parameter of the `subprocess.run` function).

 ## Singleton